 LCJ was conceived as an open notebook and has generally succeeded at being just that: a sketchy kind of narrative that follows physical, intellectual and mental peregrinations of its author.
 In this, it is a very personal account of world events, historical anecdotes and cultural occasions, which is shaped by the author’s two degrees in History and a varied experience in Arts, Media, Advertising, and Education.
 A dozen of interviews, original or translated, may also be found here and there under a special category.
 The blog was awarded a Google Blog of Note on August 24, 2009.
 There are over 1500 posts on the blog, so feel free to dive deep into the blog’s past.

-The author, Julia Shuvalova, is a writer and translator, fluent in a few European languages, in love with European, Arabic and Chinese cultures.
+The author, Julia Shuvalova, is a writer and translator, fluent in a few European languages, in love with world culture.
 She was born and presently lives in Russia, of which she is very proud.
-She teaches Languages and Journalism and occasionally lectures on Cinema.
+She teaches Languages and History and occasionally lectures on Cinema.
 She has published a couple of books as a translator, two collections of essays and poems as an author, and has numerous publications as a poet and journalist.
 She lives in Moscow, skis in winter, and winds down with the knitting, surrounded by her pets.